 The doctoral studies are regulated by the Postgraduate Students Regulation of the University of Cyprus.
 Download here the Regulation of the PhD programme (in Greek).

 V. STRUCTURE OF THE PROGRAMME

 The Ph.D. programme in European Studies comprises a minimum of 240 ECTS.
 The distribution of the ECTS in the different stages of the programme is as follows:

 Each semester is equivalent to 30 ECTS, either at the Research stage or at the Thesis writing stage.
 However, the student may divide each research stage in two semesters and complete 15 ECTS per semester.
 Students must register for each stage of the programme and thus must pay fees for each semester, unless they formally take a leave.

-Doctoral Day.
+Doctoral Day (FES 655 MT180).
 Each year the Department organises a compulsory Doctoral day for all PhD Students, who are required to present their work to their fellow students as well as the Department's (and other) Professors.
 This annual presentation, based on the My Thesis in 180 seconds model, aims to enhance the research work carried out within the Department, and to encourage scientific exchanges.
 The date of the Doctoral Day is communicated at the beginning of the academic year.

 PhD Thesis.
 The thesis must be original and should make a significant contribution to the student's chosen field.
 It should be between 80,000 and 100,000 words - the exact length can be discussed between the candidate and the Research Supervisor.

 Language of the thesis.
 The thesis may be written in Greek or in an international language.

 Participation in exchange programmes.
 The PhD candidate may and is encouraged to spend until one academic year of his/her studies in foreign Universities.